elastic/ecctl/docs/reference/ecctl-installing.md

 - **[Windows](#ecctl-installing-windows)**: install with `go install`
 - **[Any OS](#ecctl-installing-source)**: build from source

+For shell completions, refer to [Enable shell completions](#ecctl-installing-completions).

 ## Install on macOS [ecctl-installing-macos]

 ### Homebrew (recommended) [ecctl-installing-macos-homebrew]